algolia/customer-solutions-onboarding/building-the-ui/javascript/boilerplate/README.md

 # How to use

-This code is designed to be used in codesandbox.
+This code is designed to be used in codesandbox.io online editor.
 Fork in codesandbox : https://codesandbox.io/p/sandbox/github/algolia/customer-solutions-onboarding/tree/main/building-the-ui/javascript/boilerplate
+We recommend using Chrome based browser for best experience.

 ## Let's get started